gramps-project/gramps_connect/README.md

-As of 16th Decemember 2016 this version of gramps_connect remains experimental code.
+As of 16th December 2016 this version of gramps_connect remains experimental code.
 It was never actually released.

 If anyone is interested in developing a web front-end for Gramps, then I would be happy to help.